-Tiffany Muller is Executive Director of End Citizens United.
+Tiffany Muller is the President and Executive Director of End Citizens United.
 Tiffany came to End Citizens United with a record of empowering the progressive grassroots to achieve ambitious goals – and is excited to bring her talents to help end Citizens United and get big money out of politics.

 In 2004, Tiffany became the first openly gay public official in Kansas as a member of the Topeka City Council, where she led successful efforts to expand anti-discrimination protections.
 After working for Governor Kathleen Sebelius, Tiffany ran a political research firm based in Florida where she worked on some of the biggest races across the country.
 In 2012, she was the Vice-President of Political Operations at Victory Fund in a record breaking year for LGBT candidates that included electing the first openly LGBT US Senator and doubling representation in Congress.

 She has also served as chief of staff on Capitol Hill.
 Immediately prior to joining End Citizens United, Tiffany was a Deputy Political Director at the DSCC where she worked closely with the top US Senate races in the country.
 Tiffany received her undergraduate degree from Washburn University in Topeka, KS and her Master’s from the University of Maryland.
 She is a die-hard Kansas City Chiefs fan and US Women’s Soccer fan.
 She lives in DC with her wife and their furry animals.